Animals

 Dreaming About an Ancient Swan: Meaning, Psychology & Symbolism

-Dreaming of an ancient swan often reflects themes of transformation and beauty in the face of adversity.
+Dreaming of an ancient swan often reflects deep subconscious themes of transformation and timeless beauty.

 Written by: DreamMeaning Editorial Team